 - • a waiver of the right to inherit – if applicable, and a notarized power of attorney.

 A few years ago, the Chinese government has raised the question whether it would be necessary that an inheritance tax should be imposed at the moment of passing the ownership rights, but until now, this legislative provision has not been passed.
 Our attorneys in China can offer you more details on the subject and on the economic viability of the inheritance tax.
+Furthermore, if you are a person offering services or distributing products in China, you should consider registration for your products and services.
+Please keep in mind in order to license and sell their products in China, the companies must have a registered trademark.
+As a result, registering a trademark in China provides numerous advantages to businesses.
+If you are seeking services for trademark registration in China, consult with our lawyers.

 How are the assets passed in the family?